-- 1. In the Settings > Inbound/Outbound > IP Groups page, click Encryption Gateway in the IP Address Group List. - 2.
-In the IP Address Group box, enter the IP address of your encryption gateway machine in the IP address field. - 3.
-Click the arrow button to add the address to the Added IP Addresses list. - 4.
-Click OK.
+- On the page Settings > Inbound/Outbound > IP Groups, from the IP Address Group List, click Encryption Gateway. - From the IP Address Group box, enter the IP address of your encryption gateway machine in the IP address field. - 3) Click the arrow button to add the address to the Added IP Addresses list. - 4) Click OK.